How to Learn Game Coding (For Kids)

 I started learning the BASIC programming language when I was about 7.

-Like most kids, I did it because I wanted to make games.
+Like most kids, I learned it because I wanted to make games.
 When I got older, I became interested in making cool web sites and that’s where I learned more advanced programming.

-I still write code because programming lets me be creative and I can make things that other people can use.
+I still like to program because it lets me be creative and I can make things that other people can use.

 Q: What kind of code do you like the best?